 - Unsubsidized Direct Loan

 - Federal SEOG

 If it is determined that a student is eligible for federal financial aid funds that have not been disbursed, grant funds that the student is eligible for will be disbursed first.
 Federal aid that the student is eligible for will be credited to the student's account for outstanding charges.
-If the student has no outstanding charges or if there is a balance due the student after disbursement, Drexel University will notify the student of his/her eligibility for the loans.
+If the student has no outstanding charges or if there is a balance due after disbursement, Drexel University will notify the student of his/her eligibility for the loans.
 The student must respond within 14 days of the date of the letter as to whether he or she wants all, part, or none of the loan(s).
 If the student fails to respond within 14 days, no loan disbursement will be made.

 Canceling Federal Financial Aid

 Before calculating the amount of financial aid that must be cancelled as a result of a drop or withdraw of classes, the following is taken into consideration:

 - If a Master Promissory Note for a Perkins Loan or Federal Direct Loan has not been signed and submitted by the student prior to the withdrawal date, the loan(s) is automatically cancelled.

 - If a mandatory entrance loan interview has not been completed by the student prior to the withdrawal date, the Federal Direct Loan is automatically cancelled.

 - If the student is a first-time attendee of Drexel and withdraws during the first 30 days of the quarter, the Federal Direct Loan is automatically cancelled.

 - Students who have not completed verification are not eligible for federal financial aid and are not included under this policy.